zyli93/ASPE-APRE/README.md

 **Note**: We noticed that there exist words which are misspelled and can damage the PMI for aspect words.

+## ASPE

+After preprocessing, we will arrive at the ASPE part.
+This work is done by the following steps:
+1. Annotate text with the NN-based model (SDNR in our example)
+2. Prepare the Sentiment lexicon
+3. Use `annotate.py` to build PMI and merge the three sets to build $ST$.
+4. Use `extract.py` to build AS-candidates and eventually AS-pairs.
+### NN-based aspect-sentiment term co-extraction.
+Please see instructions for [SDRN](#NN-based-Aspect-and-Opinion-Extractor).

-### Prepare for NN-based and Lexicon-based extraction
+### and Lexicon-based extraction
-**TODO**: fill in content
+The lexicon has been included in this package.
+Please refer to `./configs/opinion-lexicon-English`.
+Well, you don't need to do anything for this step.

 ### Unsupervised aspect annotation

-We run `annotate.py` to do the job.
-The `annotate.py` is in charge of the following tasks:
+We run `annotate.py` to build PMI and merge the three sets to build $ST$.
+In detail, the `annotate.py` is in charge of the following tasks:
 1. Compute P(w_i, w_j) and P(w_i).
 2. Compute PMI for each word in the corpus.
 3. Load sentiment terms extracted by the NN-based and Lexicon-based methods.
 4. Use dependency parsing technique to find aspect-sentiment pair candidates.
-(AS-pairs)
+(AS-cand)
-5. Save extracted AS-pairs.
+5. Save extracted AS-cand.

- Detailed instructions are below.
+[HELP] Detailed instructions are below.
 ```text
 usage: annotate.py [-h] --path PATH --sdrn_anno_path SDRN_ANNO_PATH
                    [--pmi_window_size PMI_WINDOW_SIZE]